 Day two’s keynote speaker is Dr Joseph Bain - a Chartered Professional Engineer (mechanical) heading JSK Engineers in Christchurch.
 Dr Bain is co-founder and immediate past chair of the NZ Society for Safety Engineering, and committee member for the Maintenance Engineering Society of NZ.
 He will address the designer’s responsibilities under the Health and Safety at Work Act (2015) and the place of hazard identification and risk assessment as essential elements of the design process.

 Both keynote speakers will remind us of the breadth of skill that is required for excellence in design, and the need to consider the work and function of design teams to incorporate and address all design elements.

-Programme - there will be a wide range of sessions (full programme is coming soon):
+Programme - there will be a wide range of sessions (click here to view):

 Conference dinner on Wednesday 6th will be a feast for the senses – join us at Coco, in the magical Roxy Cinema (Best Cinema in NZ Award 2013) at the heart of movie-mad Miramar!
 Shuttle buses will whisk us away to soak up the Art Deco design and the extraordinary Weta Workshops interior features.
 If it doesn’t get your creative juices flowing along with your salivary juices – check your pulse as you are probably dead.
 (The conference dinner is part of the standard registration cost).